walkenho/walkenho.github.io/_posts/2019-01-21-interpolating-time-series-p2-spark.md

 </div>

-Finally we can visualize the results to observe the differences between the interpolation techniques.
+Finally, we can visualize the results to observe the differences between the interpolation techniques.
 The opaque dots show the interpolated values.

 <figure class="align-center">